libs

 /usr/local/lib

-lists the runtimes dependencies of ls.
+.
+E.g. list the runtimes dependencies of ls

 $ ldd `which ls`

-To find some so files in cache: (-p
+files in cache: (-p

 = --print-cache